Apr 27-29 McKenzie Driftboat Experience – with Bert de Klerk

 After breakfast we gear up and take off to one of the many boat launches on the river.
 Here we have a more in depth introduction to fly fishing.
 Once on the water we are fishing eddies and practice drift fishing.
 This day provides all the necessary intuition to get fishing and of course the chance to relax in the beautiful surroundings of the Pacific North West.
 By mid afternoon our goal is to have guests casting and catching.
 After a day of fishing from a drift boat, we enjoy a local prepared dinner on site.
 In the evening we socialize and go over the day events and enjoy the comfort of the resort.

 Day 4 Fly Fishing Course

-In the evening, we wrap up the whole course and go over your experience while we have the pleasure of another dinner prepared by our Chef De Cuisine.
+In the evening, we wrap up the whole course and go over your mastery of the class while we have the pleasure of another dinner prepared by our Chef De Cuisine.

 Day 5 Departure

-During breakfast we evaluate the four day course and experience before everyone pack up their belongings from the cabins and goes their way.
+During breakfast we evaluate the course and your experience with instructors and staff before everyone pack up their belongings from the cabins and goes their way.

 $1,550.00/guest, double occupancy*

 add $1,025.00 for a single occupancy cabin*